Gender Pay Gap 2022

 This is different from the wider terms of the Equality Act which ensures parity in pay for men and women in the same role.

-It’s important to note that the gender pay gap report requires us to report on binary data, meaning that 3% of our employees, who do not identify as either men or women, will not be reported on here.
+It’s important to note that the gender pay gap report requires us to report on binary data, meaning that 3.8% of our employees, who do not identify as either men or women, are not reported on here.

 You can take a look at our previous reports here:

-Our median gender pay gap is now 19.9%, which is lower than the previous reporting period.
-Our mean gender pay gap is 21.1%, also lower from the same report.
+Our median gender pay gap is now 18.06%, which is lower than the previous reporting period.
+Our mean gender pay gap is 23.63%, which is higher than last year.